 This full-time programme is studied over three years.
 The operative techniques training takes place in a purpose-built clinical skills laboratory.
 Clinical training is integrated into and complements the taught modules of the programme.

-Prior to applying for a place on the BSc in Dental Hygiene and Dental Therapy programme, applicants should read the admissions document.
+Prior to applying for a place on the BSc in Dental Therapy programme, applicants should read the admissions document.

 Applications should be made through UCAS by 15th January 2019.
 Late applications will not be considered.
 It is the applicant’s responsibility to complete the UCAS form fully and failure to do so will result in rejection.
 It is particularly important to enter all qualifications taken, including those failed.
 Factors that are assessed on an application form include: